Serving Clients in Dog Bite Injury Claims in Orlando, Florida

 - Call our dog bite attorneys: Contact our Orlando dog bite lawyers as soon as possible after your dog attack.
 Dog bite cases can be complex, and require the knowledge, skill, and resources of an experienced lawyer.
 Our seasoned dog bite attorneys will handle every step of your case and fight diligently for the maximum compensation you deserve, allowing you to focus solely on healing.

 If you’ve been hurt by a dog, contact us now.
 Our experienced dog bite lawyers know the impact a vicious dog attack can have on your life, your family, and your future.
 We are committed to helping you obtain the justice and compensation you deserve for your injuries.

 Call (407) 712-7300 today for a free consultation with a dog bite lawyer in Florida.
-Colling Gilbert Wright & Carter helps animal attack victims in Orlando, Tampa, Miami, and other areas throughout Florida.
+Colling Gilbert Wright helps animal attack victims in Orlando and throughout the state of Florida.